qwd/dev-site/docs/_en/configuration/authentication.md

    -----END PUBLIC KEY-----
    ```
 7. Paste the public key in the textarea.
-8. Click **Create** button
+8. Click **Save** button

 You will see the **Create Credential Success** page and it shows the creation date, credential ID and SHA-256.
-For security reasons, you cannot view this public key in the Console.
+For security reasons, you cannot view this public key in the Console again.
 However, you can use the SHA-256 value of the public key to compare it with the local SHA-256 in order to confirm that the correct public key was used.

 ### Generate JWT